Cornucopia-Swift/CornucopiaCore/README.md

 ### History & Status

 This is pretty much an early work-in-progress.
 With a decade of Objective-C experience and a solid bunch of such frameworks, I have only recently started developing with Swift.
-Rather than blindly rewriting everything I once had in Swift, I'm going to add stuff on-demand when I need it in my projects.
+Rather than blindly rewriting everything, I'm going to add stuff on-demand when I need it in my projects.

 ### Contributions